IBM/ToDoBackend/DeployToCloud.md

    ```
    kitura build
    ```
-   This builds your Kitura application using a Linux Ubuntu 14.04 Docker container locally on your laptop, ensuring that the application will compile successfull when deployed to the cloud.
+   This builds your Kitura application using a Linux Ubuntu 14.04 Docker container locally on your laptop, ensuring that the application will compile successful when deployed to the cloud.
 3. Run you Kitura application on Linux
    ```
    kitura run